FESTIVAL IN A VAN Féile I Veain

 Seeks a new Director

-We are looking for a unique person to build on what has been done and bring it to the next level – someone dedicated to inclusion, high standards and sharing the power of performance in every corner of Ireland.
+We are looking for a unique person to build on what has been done and bring it to the next level – someone who is deeply committed to utilising the arts as a tool to empower, bring joy to, and connect communities.

 JOB DESCRIPTION